 To do this effectively means learning how it works, and not making any mistakes!
 This wastes hours of valuable development time – and these hours add up to days on a typical project.
 And the associated stress is bad for your blood pressure!

-The RCDC Editor tool for FIM and MIM gives you a GUI-based method of editing the XML.
+The RCDC Editor tool for MIM gives you a GUI-based method of editing the XML.
 It guides you to sensible layouts and usages, and as far as practicable it won’t save a configuration unless it is usable, and so you will find you can rapidly create and modify RCDCs, and save huge amounts of time and keep your blood pressure at a level that will keep your doctor happy.

 The RCDC Editor has another trick – it allows you to evaluate resultant rights.
 For example, suppose you have a number of Policies giving Read and Modify rights to different Requestors in respect of different User Resources (or any resources).
 The behavior of the RCDC depends on:

 The Requestor – e.g. are they “administrator”, someone in the HR set, or just any old user?

 The Target – e.g. is it “self”, “other user”, administrator” etc.

 There is no simple way of finding out which attributes can be read, read and modified, or maybe just modified in each case (“just modified” is not usually helpful, and so it is also interesting to know about).
 At least there wasn’t a simple way – until now!
 This is exactly what you can do with the Resultant Rights feature.

 About the free trial tool Our trial tool runs with reduced functionality.
 It won’t let you copy the change configuration until you pay for a license.
 After you’ve downloaded, installed and tested it, to unlock its complete functionality, you must pay for a full licence.
 If you have done our MIM Expert course, you get a 25% discount.
 Call us if this is the case.